ScottLogic/blog/_posts/2025-08-22-css-length-units.markdown

 image: "/osharon/assets/css-length-units/dpi.gif"
 ---

 Junior developers who were recently introduced to CSS might be overwhelmed by the sheer number of various length-measuring units available.
-Someone might tell not to use `px` as absolute units don’t change in responsive design but is that really the case?
+Someone might say not to use `px` as absolute units don’t change in responsive design but is that really the case?

 Let’s have a quick overview on the various units and when they can be useful.